 Amazon Echo Wall Clock

 One of the latest accessories is the new Echo Wall Clock, which is made by Amazon.
-(Actually, it's only new to us in the UK - it's been around in the US for a while now.)
+Previously available only in the US, it's now also available in the UK at £29.99.

 This simple device is basically battery-operated clock that you can hang anywhere in the house.
 The magic happens when you pair it with an Echo device, as you’re then able to set multiple timers and alarms that can let you know when it’s time to take the chicken out of the oven, leave to pick up the kids, or stop watching Netflix.